Musicals101.com

 The Setup: Popular neighborhood leader Dan Mulligan (Edward Harrigan) is throwing a ball for the younger members of his cronies, The Mulligan Guard.
 He does not know that the owner of the ballroom has booked a ball for the Mulligan's arch enemies, the all-Negro Skidmore Guards, into the same room on the same evening.
 Dan shares plans with his longtime crony, McSweeney (one of several roles played by Tony Hart).

-This scene, with its heavy use of Irish and Bowery colloquialisms, offered Harrigan and Hart an opportunity to reprise the song that had brought them stardom in their variety days.
+This scene, with its heavy use of Irish pronunciations and Bowery colloquialisms, offered Harrigan and Hart an opportunity to reprise the song that had brought them stardom in their variety days.
 The question, "Do you remember the old tune?" would have set their fans cheering in anticipation of "The Mulligan Guard March."

 DAN